-I've been studying copywriting and writing for clients for over 20 years.
+I've been studying copywriting and writing for clients for 25 years.
 In that time, I've seen some bad things I want to share with you...and I've evolved in my point of view about the subject.
 You should see that evolution in thinking, too.
 It'll save you a lot of frustration and probably some money.

 The Main Thing Wrong With Copywriting

 The main problem with copywriting is caused by two factors: the buyer and the seller.
 You ought to laugh because those are the key factors that cause problems in all poorly-accomplished sales, but I'm deadly serious here.
 Both parties come into the arrangement with utter misunderstandings of what's going to happen.

 The buyer (usually a business owner or marketing manager) believes they are getting a magic bullet that will "get me more customers."

 The seller (the writer) believes they are hot stuff and will "get you more customers."